jsgreenwell/JavaProgramming_IS221/ProceduralLessons/HelloWorld/task.md

 is print "Hello, World!".

 Once you complete that - upload the
-Task.java file to Moodle for grading.
+HelloTask.java file to Moodle for grading.
 You'll know if you passed or not because you'll get a green checkmark with Correct if it passes its tests.